5l1v3r1/NeoRAT/README.md

   * Standby

 ## Documentation
-Neo operates in two modes, the first is what's called the "shell" which is the client management mode, controlling things like listing clients, deleting clients & entering session mode with clients.
+NeoRAT operates in two modes, the first is what's called the "shell" which is the client management mode, controlling things like listing clients, deleting clients & entering session mode with clients.
 The second mode is the "session" mode, this is the personal interaction mode with Z client, this gives you a reverse shell along with additional commands for a more powerful data collecting experience, this would for example be streaming the clients desktop, webcam or intercepting their audio communications.
-#### **How to construct commands in Neo**
+#### **How to construct commands in NeoRAT**
 ___
 Each command will be parsed & return a dictionary, the syntax for how to construct your commands correctly is as follows, first is the main command also known as the message which is the inital string, then for every argument to the command is prefixed with double dash (--).
 When dealing with indexes, it's all 0-based, consider 0 the first one.
 Commands will not care if the letters are lower / higher case unless it's specifically needed & will provide different output, an example of this is when using messagebox command, were you will need to specify the text to display, then the letter casing is taken into consideration.